 You see from the real life examples above, just because the Seller has had a Pre-Listing home inspection doesn’t mean they used a competent home inspector.

-You, as the Buyer, have a responsibility to hire your own Home Inspector.
+You, as the Buyer, have a responsibility to hire your own Home Inspector and if needed, a certified Mold inspector as well.
 One who’s responsibilities are to you, not the Seller.
 And you better make sure you get a darn good one.

 It’s not unheard of for Sellers to try and take the cheap way out when making home repairs.
 I’ve seen it many, many times.